Nitrate Limitation: how does it make red plants redder?

 A side by side comparison of Rotala H'ra grown in two different nutrient settings:

-Nitrate limitation has no impact on coloration for Ludwigia sp red, but growing it in lean conditions causes smaller growth forms.
+Nitrate limitation has lesser impact on coloration for Ludwigia sp red, growing it in lean conditions causes smaller growth forms.
 Both plants here were grown from the same cutting in different tank nutrient dosing regimes.

 Ludwigia arcuata grows with narrower, redder leaves under nitrate limitation.
-When NO3 is rich, it grows wider leaves, in a more pale yellow.
+When NO3 is rich, it grows wider leaves which are pale yellow in color.

-Nitrate limitation has no impact on Alternanthera reineckii's coloration.
+Nitrate limitation has no strong impact on Alternanthera reineckii's coloration.

 The other advantage of using controlled Nitrogen levels is that it gives tighter growth forms and shorter inter-node distance for some stem plants.
 This is particularly desirable for the aquascaping crowd which want to control plant bushes by trimming to match hardscape contours.
 This is the main reason most competition scapes in hardscape focused competitions use leaner dosing regimes.
 Slowing down growth rates often also mean more stability for the tank overall, as there is less trimming/replanting, slower overcrowding - which are very common issues for aquarists.